 Even though Instagram filters can’t help you turn a mediocre photo into a masterpiece, you can definitely use these filters to make your finest photos pop.
-There are over 40 native Instagram filters that can be useful to both hobbyists and pro photographers – what’s really tricky is to choose the right one!
+There are over 40 native Instagram filters that can be useful to both hobbyists and pro photographers – what’s really tricky is choosing the right one!
+Your Instagram stories and posts will look stylish with an adequate filter.

 A filter can change the whole mood of a photo and certainly lead to more likes and comments, which matters a lot if Instagram is one of your sources of income.